aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 - debtCeiling: 0 (only applies to isolated asset)
 - liquidationProtocolFee: 0 (as it won't apply for a non-collateral asset)

-Stablecoins, or other non-RWA permissionless assets, may also be configured as collateral in the future, by setting `liquidationThreshold` above 0.
-In such case, permissionless supplying and borrowing would also be enabled within the instance.
+Stablecoins, or other non-RWA permissionless assets, may also be configured as collateral in the future, by setting `liquidationThreshold` above `0`.
+In such case, natively permissionless borrowing would therefore be enabled within the instance.

 ## Edge Cases of Note